rust-lang/book/src/ch10-03-lifetime-syntax.md

 ```

 This function takes one argument, a reference to some type, `T`, and the
-reference has the lifetime `'a`.
+reference has the lifetime `‘a`.
 In the same way that we parameterize functions
 that take generic types, we parameterize references with lifetimes.

 So, that's the syntax, but *why*?
 What does a lifetime do, anyway?